 Applications using the GRIZZLY® Dynamic Probing Super Heavy (DPSH) constant energy heavyweight dynamic cone penetrometer method include:

 - Soil investigation studies (buildings, houses, foundations, towers, platforms etc)

 - Inaccessible sites (slopes, rough terrain etc).

-Clients include those involved in pavement construction, pavement rehabilitation and investigation, material testing, site classification, soil investigation, site investigation, compaction control, geotechnical testing, geotechnical drilling and site investigation and include road authorities, councils, asset managers, mines, mobile crane operations, engineering and construction groups, subcontractors, geotechnical consultancies and research organisations.
-To find out more, Contact Us.
+Clients include those involved in pavement construction, pavement rehabilitation and investigation, material testing, site classification, soil investigation, site investigation, compaction control, geotechnical testing and geotechnical drilling.
+They include road authorities, councils, asset managers, mines, mobile crane operations, engineering and construction groups, subcontractors, geotechnical consultancies and research organisations.